adhiluphanna/deliciousrecipeh/content/post/417-recipe-of-favorite-crab-or-lobster-bisque.md

 ##### Steps to make Crab or Lobster Bisque:

-1. Very finely chop the onion, celery &amp; carrot.
+1. Very finely chop the onion, celery & carrot.
 1. Make sure you get as much of the crab shell out as you can.
-There are some tips &amp; tricks to doing this that you can look up on Google.
+There are some tips & tricks to doing this that you can look up on Google.
 1. With a large pot on medium heat, melt butter and then add flour.
 Stir until roux bubbles.
-1. Add onion, celery &amp; carrot.
+1. Add onion, celery & carrot.
 Cook/stir until vegetables are soft.
 1. Add the rest of the ingredients except for crab/lobster meat.
 Stir until you get desired thickness.
 1. Add crab/lobster meat.
 Stir and cook long enough for meat to heat up.
 1. That&#39;s it.
 Serve.
 Let me know what you think please!